Should You Book A Tour Your First Trip to Egypt, or Navigate on Your Own?

 A combination of exploration on your own and a personal guide or tour for a few sites is the perfect compromise.

-You can kick off your holiday with a short tour or personal guide to get familiar with Egypt, and then when your feeling more comfortable, venture beyond the safety of your guide!
+You can kick off your holiday with a short tour or personal guide to get familiar with Egypt, and then when you're feeling more comfortable, venture beyond the safety of your guide!

 I love doing an occasional tour, trekking around for a few days on my own, and then enlisting the services of a personal guide for an in-depth experience.
 This allows you to get an authentic feel for the magic of Egypt and gain memories you won't forget.